tianyingw/tianyingw.github.io/aboutme.md

 ### Openings:

   - [Research opportunities](https://tianyingw.github.io/openings/) are open to highly motivated students.
-Interested individuals are encouraged to reach out for more details.
+Interested individuals are encouraged to reach out for more details. ([Click here](https://tianyingw.github.io/gallery/) to check out some fun projects my students did!)